imanghafoori1/laravel-MasterPass/README.md

 ```

+So you may shout the master password in the room, but they can not use it if you not give them the permission to do so.

 ### Is it Compatible with other custom guards ?

 Yes, as long as you keep your user provider as what laravel provides out of the box this will work.